-This has happened to me once when I couldn’t use the “OK Google” automatic detection feature because the “Access with Voice Match” option was greyed out and it cant be turned on in settings of Google app.
+This has happened to me once when I couldn’t use the “OK Google” automatic detection feature because the “Access with Voice Match” option was greyed out and it could not be turned on in settings of Google app.

 If you are also facing the same issue then you landed on the right post because I fixed the problem and here is how